Jonathan Shedler, PhD

 The efficacy of psychodynamic psychotherapy [pdf]

-Hailed as a contemporary classic and studied in training programs around the world—the paper that established psychodynamic therapy as an evidence-based treatment (American Psychologist)
+Hailed as a contemporary classic, studied in training programs around the world—the paper that established psychodynamic therapy as an evidence-based treatment (American Psychologist)

 That was then, this is now: psychoanalytic psychotherapy for the rest of us [pdf]

-A jargon-free introduction to contemporary psychodynamic thought (brief version, published in Contemporary Psychoanalysis)
+A jargon-free introduction to contemporary psychodynamic therapy (brief version in Contemporary Psychoanalysis)

 Science or Ideology? [pdf]